braedynl/views-py/README.md

 Views and related utilities for generic sequence types.

+Defines a dynamic, read-only sequence view with contiguous windowing capabilities, alongside some utilities for defining custom ones.

 ## Getting Started

 This project is available through pip (requires Python 3.10 or higher):